influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/tools/shell.md

 `-password 'password'`
 The password `influx` uses to connect to the server.
 `influx` will prompt for a password if you leave it blank (`-password ''`).
+Alternatively, set the password for the CLI with the `INFLUX_PASSWORD` environment variable.

 `-path`
 The path to the file to import.